Immersive and Wearable Thermal Rendering for Augmented Reality: Discussion

-The effectiveness of \textbf{DC 3: Spatio-Temporal Patterns} was validated through Experiments 3 and 4.
-In experiment 3, both the individual thermal pattern transition detection accuracies and the overall detection accuracy are consistent with previous studies involving stationary thermal arrays \cite{zhangThermalPerceptionInformation2022,yangQuantitativeTactileDisplay2006}.
-This implies the wearable device is able to display spatial cues to the user for use in user experience and interfaces beyond simply rendering bulk thermal properties of objects.
-This ability to spatially discriminate thermal patterns lends credence to the concept of activating singular portions of the TEM array to simulate small or irregularly shaped contact areas with a virtual object.
-For example, if a user were to touch their hand to a virtual cup halfway filled with a hot liquid, only the portion of the palm at the level of the liquid could be stimulated.
-The observation of moving thermal sensations and their positive effects on user experience was demonstrated by participant feedback in Experiment 4.
-The overwhelmingly positive results demonstrates the immersiveness of a thermal device that meets this design consideration.
-Participant feedback supports the idea of using spatial-temporal patterns to elicit a moving sensation for a thermal stimulus.
-To our knowledge, this is the first work that attempts to elicit such a sensation using only thermal input.
+Experiment 4 showed that participants were able to detect transitions between spatial thermal patterns at rates consistent with previous studies involving stationary thermal arrays \cite{zhangThermalPerceptionInformation2022,yangQuantitativeTactileDisplay2006}.
+This suggests that even a low-resolution thermal array can display spatial cues that extend beyond simply rendering the bulk thermal properties of an object.
+The ability to discriminate between thermal patterns supports the use of selectively activated regions of the TEM array to represent partial or irregular contact with a virtual object.
+For example, if a user touched a virtual cup partially filled with hot liquid, only the portion of the palm aligned with the filled region would need to be stimulated.
+The high immersion and realism ratings observed during the spatial rendering task further suggest that this type of spatially constrained feedback can preserve the perceived quality of palm-based thermal interaction.

-It is necessary to highlight the lack of portability of the current thermal device.
-Although wearable, the TEMs are connected by wires to the pcb control board.
-Additionally, the water cooling channels within the device is connected to a large reservoir.
-This limits the range of motion of the user to within a few feet of the tabletop where the pcb and water reservoir are located.
-Future work needs to address this lack of portability by designing a new prototype that relocated the control hardware onto the arm of the user.
-A novel solution would need to be developed to have portable water cooling, or alternative approaches to temperature management must be explored.
+Experiment 5 extended this concept to dynamic contact.
+When participants brushed their palm across a virtual surface, moving thermal feedback based on hand-object overlap produced significantly higher immersion and realism than a static stimulus applied to the center of the palm.
+This supports the idea that spatiotemporal thermal patterns can improve AR interactions by making the rendered feedback correspond to both contact location and hand motion.
+Rather than only indicating that a virtual object is warm or cool, the device can update the location of thermal stimulation as the interaction unfolds.

+Together, these results support \textbf{DC 3: Spatiotemporal Patterns} by showing that spatially and temporally varying thermal cues can contribute to more immersive and realistic AR object interactions.
+They also suggest that dynamic thermal effects can be produced using thermal actuation alone, without requiring an additional vibrotactile modality to imply motion.